 Diesel or petrol?
 If you're unsure whether to go for a petrol or diesel (or even an electric model if it's available), then you need our Petrol or Diesel? calculator.
 It does the maths on petrols, diesels and electric cars to show which is best suited to you.

 What Cars Are Similar To The Volvo V90 Cross Country (2017)?

-Key attributes of the this model are: Comfortable seats, Diesel engine, Family friendly, Good for towing, High quality interior, Large boot, Luxury finish, Modern technology, Motorway cruiser, Quiet cabin, Rear legroom, Refined ride, Room for a buggy and Large premium.
+Key attributes of the this model are: Comfortable seats, Diesel engine, Family friendly, Good for towing, High quality interior, Large boot, Luxury finish, Modern technology, Motorway cruiser, Quiet cabin, Refined ride, Room for a buggy and Large premium.